Aryan-Sajith/Aryan-Sajith/README.md

 - 👋 Hi, I’m @Aryan-Sajith, a UMass Amherst student.
-- 🌱 I’m currently focused on Artificial Intelligence, but open to exploring other areas as well.
+- 🌱 I’m currently focused on Artificial Intelligence & Machine Learning, but open to exploring other areas as well.
 - 📫 Email at aryan.sajith14@gmail.com if you have anything cool or interesting.

 <!---